necopinus/necopinus.xyz/newsletters/2018-02-18-something-of-adaptive-value-to-human-life.md

 ### A Manifesto for Modern Levelers

 It's important to remember here that resource hoarding isn't just some personality defect of the rich and powerful - rather, it's a very human behavior that often comes from the best of places.
 Much, in fact, springs from our desire to do what's best for our children; we make sure they go to the best schools we can afford, we help support them well into adulthood, we give them what wealth we have accumulated when we pass on, and we support laws and policies that encourage and enable these behaviors.
-We do this not out of greed, but out of love...
-And yet it drives us to attempt to accumulate wealth beyond what we'd otherwise require, and plays a central role in perpetuating inequalities of power.
+We do this not out of greed, but out of love… And yet it drives us to attempt to accumulate wealth beyond what we'd otherwise require, and plays a central role in perpetuating inequalities of power.

 In a world of unlimited growth, where the quantity of resources available to society is growing faster than any one person or family can hoard it, the negative externalities of our desire to provide the best possible lives for our children are perhaps forgivable.
 In a world in which the resources available are highly constrained, even behaviors guided by love can become the social equivalent of the tragedy of the commons.

 Whether it's the insatiable desire for power and control, or simply the desire to do what's best for those we care about, there are strong human behavioral attractors that lead us to hoard resources.
 In a low-or-zero growth world, such tendencies will lead to worsening inequalities in security, standards of living, and power.
-Without growth, to say the future looks medieval is perhaps too kind...
-At least under feudalism there was some sense of obligation between the lord and his vassals.
+Without growth, to say the future looks medieval is perhaps too kind… At least under feudalism there was some sense of obligation between the lord and his vassals.
 There is little reason to think that in a world of ever increasing automation even this rarefied sense of social responsibility would re-emerge.

 There's no obvious way to short-circuit the behaviors that lead to resource hoarding and concentration, though there are some intriguing hints in the egalitarian societies of the few remaining hunter-gatherers.
 Absent a clear understanding of how, or even if, these behaviors could be generalized to a settled, more technologically integrated/dependent society like our own, the best we can do right now is to think about the issue from a policy perspective.